-Braintree District Council website will hold all of the information for the Section 1 examination.
+Braintree District Council website holds all of the information for the Section 1 examination.

-All supporting information for the examination of Section 2 are available on our Local Plan Submission documents page
+A copy of the Tendring District Local Plan 2013-2033 and Beyond Submission Draft and all supporting information for the examination of Section 2 is available on our Local Plan Submission documents page

 Andrea Copsey has been appointed as independent Programme Officer.
 The Programme Officer can be contacted on 07842 643988, or by email email@example.com, or via post at Longcroft Cottage, Bentley Road, Weeley Heath, Clacton-on-Sea, Essex, CO16 9BX.

 Here is a link to the Sustainability Appraisal Methodology Consultation which runs from 14 December 2018 until 5pm on 1 February 2019.
 This consultation relates to additional Sustainability Appraisal work being carried out in support of the Section 1 Local Plan.

 North Essex Garden Communities Issues and Options Consultation 13 November 2017 to 5pm on 2 February 2018 (consultation extended from 22 January)

 For further details please click on this link North Essex Garden Communities Issues and Options Consultation.

 Tendring District Council Publication Draft Local Plan Consultation - 16 June 2017 to 28 July 2017